C. J. Coventry: Academic career

-Bob Hawke and the United States
+Bob Hawke

-In June 2021 the Australian Journal of Politics and History published "The 'Eloquence' of Robert J. Hawke: United States informer, 1973-79," which propounded the long-held suspicion that the former Prime Minister, Labor Party leader and ACTU President had collaborated with the United States Government in the 1970s.
+In June 2021 the Australian Journal of Politics and History published "The 'Eloquence' of Robert J. Hawke: United States informer, 1973–79," which propounded the long-held suspicion that the former Prime Minister, Labor Party leader and ACTU President had collaborated with the United States Government in the 1970s.
 Coventry's article demonstrated by using documentary evidence that Hawke had handed considerable amounts of inside-information to US officials, undermining the causes he was publicly committed to.
 Coventry's article also named numerous other informers, including John Ducker, Billy Sneddon, Bill Hayden, Rupert Murdoch, David Combe and Don Willesee.
 Coventry later said the motivation for undertaking the research of the cables at the National Archives and Records Administration had been his recollections of media reports about the revelations of WikiLeaks which were "pertinent to the present debate about foreign interference – in the United States but also Australia."

 The article attracted domestic and international media attention, including the front page of The Australian newspaper and as the lede weekend article on the Guardian Australia.
 Within a fortnight the article was the most read article in the Journal's near-seven decade history.
 Journalist Jeff Sparrow said of Coventry's work: "Not all of Coventry’s evidence is new.
 But, assembled as a package, it deals a blow to the Hawke legend.
 Everyone loves a larrikin.
 Nobody likes a snitch."
 It was subsequently reported that the publication of the article had prevented Labor Leader, Anthony Albanese, from rebranding himself as Australia's next Hawke-style consensus politician.
 The revelation of Hawke's relationship with the United States was discussed by Dominic Sandbrook and Tom Holland in their history podcast The Rest is History and was likened to the activities of Jim Callaghan in the United Kingdom at the same time.
+Coventry gave a long-form interview for the Floodcast podcast on Hawke and the United States infiltration of the unions and ALP.
+The article was cited in David Day's 2024 biography of Hawke, Young Hawke: The Making of a Larrikin.